It gives me great pleasure to announce my fourth annual listing of the best personal history blogs of the year.

-- Short and scannable articles.
+- Short scannable articles.

 - Use of graphics, photographs, and video.

-- Catchy headlines.
+- Intriguing and descriptive headlines.

-- Generous and useful content.
+- Useful content.

 - The Heart and Craft of Life Writing.
 Owner Sharon Lippincott describes herself as “…passionate about all forms of life writing, especially memoir and journaling.”

 - The Memoir Writer’s Blog.
 Owner Denis Ledoux describes his blog as “helping people write family and personal stories…”

 - Reel Tributes.
 Founded in Philadelphia, PA in 2010 by David Adelman.
 Reel Tributes describes their objective as, ” [delighting] our clients with a film that surpasses their expectations.”

 - True Stories Well Told.
 Owner Sarah White says, “Here’s where I share the thoughts I might bring up for class discussion.
 Here’s where I post the writings of my fearless, peerless, workshop participants.
 Here’s where I share stories from my own life, as well as my pet peeves, pointers, and personal observations.
 I hope to create the atmosphere you find in my classrooms.”